ilmonteux/ilmonteux.github.io/_posts/2018-10-30-time-series.md

 ![predicted probability](/assets/images/ev/sample_pred_probability.png)

 Here all intervals for which the probability is above 0.5 have been assigned as EV charging events.
 As we can see, it's not doing a great job: while it is picking up most obvious EV events, there are a lot of false positives!
 Changing the threshold to a higher value (say 0.7) would lower the false positive, but also remove a bunch of good predictions.
-Changing the threshold from 0 to 1 gives us the following ROC-PR curves (where we annotated the latter with proability thresholds):
+Changing the threshold from 0 to 1 gives us the following ROC-PR curves (where we annotated the latter with probability thresholds):

 ![ROC curves](/assets/images/ev/ROC_PR_curves_analytic.png)